BaseSpatialAudioEngine

 {required SpatialAudioZone zones, required int zoneCount});

-In virtual interactive scenarios, you can use this method to set the sound insulation area and sound attenuation coefficient.
-When the sound source (which can be the user or the media player) and the listener belong to the inside and outside of the sound insulation area, they can experience the attenuation effect of sound similar to the real environment when it encounters a building partition.
+In virtual interactive scenarios, you can use this method to set sound insulation zones and sound attenuation coefficients.
+When the audio source (which can be a user or media player) and the listener are in and out of the sound insulation zone respectively, the user experiences attenuation similar to how sound is blocked by structures in the real world.

-• When the sound source and the listener belong to the inside and outside of the sound insulation area, the sound attenuation effect is determined by the sound attenuation coefficient in SpatialAudioZone.
+• When the audio source and listener are in and out of the sound insulation zone respectively, the attenuation effect is determined by the sound attenuation coefficient in SpatialAudioZone.

-• If the user or media player is in the same sound insulation area, it is not affected by SpatialAudioZone, and the sound attenuation effect is determined by the attenuation parameter in setPlayerAttenuation or setRemoteAudioAttenuation.
-If you do not call setPlayerAttenuation or setRemoteAudioAttenuation, the default sound attenuation coefficient of the SDK is 0.5, which simulates the attenuation of the sound in the real environment.
+• If the user or media player is within the same sound insulation zone, the attenuation effect is not affected by SpatialAudioZone and is instead determined by the attenuation parameter in setPlayerAttenuation or setRemoteAudioAttenuation.
+If neither method is called, the SDK defaults to an attenuation coefficient of 0.5, simulating real-world sound attenuation.

-• If the sound source and the receiver belong to two sound insulation areas, the receiver cannot hear the sound source.
+• If the audio source and receiver are in different sound insulation zones, the receiver cannot hear the audio source.

-Note: If this method is called multiple times, the last sound insulation area set takes effect.
+Note: If this method is called multiple times, the most recent configuration of sound insulation zones takes effect.

 Parameters